alvaroreig/productivity-dashboard/README.md

 ## Tested Devices

+I use this app in this setting:
+- Backend: Raspberry pi 4
-I use this app with a jailbroken Kindle Touch + KUAL + Weblaunch.
+- Client: Jailbroken Kindle Touch + KUAL + Weblaunch.

 ## Troubleshooting / Tips